 What do you believe are the key elements to starting up a business?

 Industry knowledge is incredibly useful; experience in industry gives you a huge insight and network to reach out to.
-It is also helpful to have knowledge of the ‘cash industry’ to understand where to get funding, manage cash flow, forecasting, etc.
+It is also helpful to have knowledge of the ‘cash industry’ to understand how to manage cash flow, forecasting, where to get startup grants in Ireland, etc.

 Having someone with User Experience (UX) skills is very important early on.
 Many non-tech founders hire developers who will simply create what is asked but you need someone who can iterate on a solution based on potential customer feedback.
 This is a very different discipline and makes the solution the developers build much more likely to succeed.